 Learners will apply foundational reading and writing skills by working with sounds, letters, words, sentences, and texts.

-Print Concepts Learners will demonstrate knowledge of books, print, and written language and how they function.
-Print Concept standards are mastered in first grade.
+Learners will demonstrate knowledge of books, print, and written language and how they function.

 Learners will accurately manipulate phonemes (sounds) in the spoken language.